pawelgrzybek/pawelgrzybek.com/content/posts/2020-12-15-client-side-rendering,-server-side-rendering-and-static-site-generation-of-nextjs-applications-explained.md

 ---
 title: "Client-Side Rendering, Server-Side Rendering and Static-Site Generation of Next.js applications explained"
 summary: "One of the Next.js killer features is pre-rendering and multiple methods of fetching data.
-Great understanding of it gives you a power to mix and match these techniques on page level basis."
+Understanding all three of them gives you the power of mixing them on page-basis — that's the beauty of Next.js."
 photo: 2020-12-15.jpg
 ---

-[Next.js](https://nextjs.org) by Vercel is a [React](https://reactjs.org) framework that is getting a lot of traction in a web development community.
+[Next.js](https://nextjs.org) by Vercel is a [React](https://reactjs.org) framework that is getting a lot of traction in the web development community.
 The perfect balance of flexibility, opinionated set of tools and abstractions help to build production-ready websites.
 One of its killer features is pre-rendering and multiple methods of fetching data — no more typical for SPAs (single page apps) flashes of blank pages rendered entirely on the client.
 That helps a lot with performance and SEO (search engine optimization).
 [Client-Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#fetching-data-on-the-client-side) is a technique well known to every React developer.
 [Static Generation](https://nextjs.org/docs/basic-features/pages#static-generation-recommended) and [Server-side Rendering](https://nextjs.org/docs/basic-features/pages#server-side-rendering) are two methods of pre-rendering Next.js apps.
 We are going to analyze each of them.

 - [Client-Side Rendering](#client-side-rendering)
 - [Server-Side Rendering](#server-side-rendering)